Pranet-Hiranandani/Vision-Truth/README.md

 ## Problem Statement

 In today's world of social media there is a great amount of fake news being spread.
-Quite a few times doctored images are also sent, making people believe the fake news.
+Quite a few times doctored images or AI generated images are also sent, making people believe the fake news.
 People are often naive and believe what they see in these doctored photos.
 These images soon become viral on social media and the internet.
-THese images could cause political and social issues.
+These images could cause political and social issues.

 ## Solution

-- An AI based mobile app that can classify between real and doctored images
+- An AI-based mobile app that can classify between real and doctored images
-- The user get's an option to select if their image has faces or not
+- The user gets an option to select if their image has faces or not
-- The user selects an image and the app intelligently classifes it and gives the user the result
+- The user selects an image and the app intelligently classifies it and gives the user the result

 ## Dataset